humanwhocodes/humanwhocodes.com/src/pages/_posts/2006-11-08-the-absorb-method.md

     return Object.absorb(this, source, overwrite);
 }</pre>

 Yes, there are two versions.
-The first is a generic that I&#8217;ve placed as a method of `Object` in order to avoid polluting the global scope.
+The first is a generic that I've placed as a method of `Object` in order to avoid polluting the global scope.
 This can be used just like the `absorb()` function I originally wrote about, such as:

 <pre>Object.absorb(Array.prototype, {
     forEach: function () { ... }